CoT-Self-Instruct: Building high-quality synthetic prompts for reasoning and non-reasoning tasks: Chain-of-Thought(CoT)-Self-Instruct

 \paragraph{Verifiable reasoning tasks}

-We propose {\bf\em Answer-Consistency} to filter and retain only high quality data.
-Given the task instruction, we first instruct the LLM to generate $K$ responses and take the majority response.
-We then reject the data example and remove it from the training pool if the majority response does not match the target answer in the synthetic data example generated by CoT-Self-Instruct (i.e., via \autoref{fig:cot-self-instruct-reason-prompt}).
-Because the target answer from CoT-Self-Instruct is generated with extensive reasoning steps during instruction writing and question-answering (\autoref{fig:cot-self-instruct-reason-prompt}) this differs from the way a response is generated at inference time and might be more accurate.
-Hence, comparing if the two labels match gives an extra layer of filtering.
+We propose {\bf\em Answer-Consistency} to filter and retain only high-quality data.
+Given the task instruction, we first instruct the LLM to generate $K$ responses and take the majority vote over the final answers.
+We then reject the data example and remove it from the training pool if the majority vote does not match the target answer included in the synthetic data example generated by CoT-Self-Instruct (i.e., via \autoref{fig:cot-self-instruct-reason-prompt}).
+Because the target answer from CoT-Self-Instruct is generated with extensive reasoning steps during instruction writing and question-answering (\autoref{fig:cot-self-instruct-reason-prompt}), it has access to more information (e.g. the step-by-step creation process of a problem) compared to an LLM answer generated at inference time given only the problem.
+Hence, comparing if the answers match gives an extra layer of filtering.
 We confirm in our experiments that Answer-Consistency is superior to standard Self-Consistency filtering \citep{prasad2024self}.

 \paragraph{General instruction following tasks}